adithyangithub112/week-11/DOS & DDOS.md

 | Volume of traffic in the Dos attack is less as compared to DDos. | DDoS attacks allow the attacker to send massive volumes of traffic to the victim network. |
 | Types of DOS Attacks are: 1.
 Buffer overflow attacks 2.
 Ping of Death or ICMP flood 3.
 Teardrop Attack 4.
 Flooding Attack | Types of DDOS Attacks are: 1.
 Volumetric Attacks 2.
 Fragmentation Attacks 3.
 Application Layer Attacks 4.
 Protocol Attack. |

+# Types of DoS and DDoS attacks
+**Teardrop attack**

+A teardrop attack is a DoS attack that sends countless Internet Protocol (IP) data fragments to a network.
+When the network tries to recompile the fragments into their original packets, it is unable to.

+For example, the attacker may take very large data packets and break them down into multiple fragments for the targeted system to reassemble.
+However, the attacker changes how the packet is disassembled to confuse the targeted system, which is then unable to reassemble the fragments into the original packets.

+**Flooding attack**

+A flooding attack is a DoS attack that sends multiple connection requests to a server but then does not respond to complete the handshake.

+For example, the attacker may send various requests to connect as a client, but when the server tries to communicate back to verify the connection, the attacker refuses to respond.
+After repeating the process countless times, the server becomes so inundated with pending requests that real clients cannot connect, and the server becomes “busy” or even crashes.

+**IP fragmentation attack**

+An IP fragmentation attack is a type of DoS attack that delivers altered network packets that the receiving network cannot reassemble.
+The network becomes bogged down with bulky unassembled packets, using up all its resources.

+**Volumetric attack**

+A volumetric attack is a type of DDoS attack used to target bandwidth resources.
+For example, the attacker uses a botnet to send a high volume of request packets to a network, overwhelming its bandwidth with [**Internet Control Message Protocol (ICMP)**](https://www.fortinet.com/resources/cyberglossary/internet-control-message-protocol-icmp) echo requests.
+This causes services to slow down or even cease entirely.

+**Protocol attack**

+A protocol attack is a type of DDoS attack that exploits weaknesses in Layers 3 and 4 of the [**OSI model**](https://www.fortinet.com/resources/cyberglossary/osi-model).
+For example, the attacker may exploit the [**TCP connection**](https://www.fortinet.com/resources/cyberglossary/tcp-ip) sequence, sending requests but either not answering as expected or responding with another request using a spoofed source IP address.
+Unanswered requests use up the resources of the network until it becomes unavailable.

+**Application-based attack**

+An application-based attack is a type of DDoS attack that targets Layer 7 of the OSI model.
+An example is a Slowloris attack, in which the attacker sends partial Hypertext Transfer Protocol (HTTP) requests but does not complete them.
+HTTP headers are periodically sent for each request, resulting in the network resources becoming tied up.

+The attacker continues the onslaught until no new connections can be made by the server.
+This type of attack is very difficult to detect because rather than sending corrupted packets, it sends partial ones, and it uses little to no bandwidth.

 # Conclusion

 DOS and DDOS both are real threats to online services and systems.
 A DOS attack is when a single system will be attacked while a DDOS attack will have multiple systems attacking the victim hence making it difficult to defend against the attack.
 Differentiation between these two sociotechnical attacks is critical when preventing-security measures and risks of harm.